 - As strong or stronger than other types of fillings

 - Natural appearance

-- Lasts up to 10 years or more
+- It lasts up to 10 years or more

 The Procedure for Getting Bonded Fillings

 After your dentist has examined your tooth and taken any needed x-rays, he or she can begin working on your tooth.
 Your tooth is isolated from the rest of your mouth with a rubber dam.
-This ensures that the chemical and mechanical bonding can happen.
+This ensures that chemical and mechanical bonding can happen.
 The decay is removed, and the tooth is etched to allow the dentin adhesive to form a mechanical bond with your tooth.
-Next, the dentist mixes the composite resin in a shade that’s most like the surrounding teeth.
+Next, the dentist mixes the composite resin in a shade that’s almost like the surrounding teeth.
 When the dentist places the composite resin into your mouth, it’s still soft and resembles bread dough.
-The dentist molds and shapes the resin to fit well in your tooth.
-Next, he or she promotes chemical bonding by shining a special blue light on the tooth to help it bond and cure.
+The dentist moulds and shapes the resin to fit well in your tooth.
+Next, they promote chemical bonding by shining a special blue light on the tooth to help it bond and cure.